jinimbrancalhao/multiverse-portfolio/README.md

 ## Overview

 Over this past year or so with Multiverse and Commure, I have learned and implemented an array of different technologies.
-From starting the bootcamp learning vanilla JavaScript, to now having worked on two enterprise applications with Commure, it's been a great year!
+From starting the bootcamp learning Vanilla JavaScript, to now having worked on two enterprise applications with Commure, it's been a great year!

 This repository is a collection of the work and learning that I've done throughout my time here at Multiverse / Commure.